austinmacmath/EMPTI/README.md

 # Synergy
-This is the interface for Synergy.
+This is a Google Smart Compose/email client simulator for the Synergy project.
 Work in progress.

 ## Requirements
 * [NPM](https://www.npmjs.com/)